cogell/sacrum/README.md

 All of the grunt tasks are run in the terminal when you are sitting at the root of the project's dirctory.

 ### grunt dev
-  This task compiles all the coffee, stylus, and compass files from app and places then in a folder called ".tmp".
-The task also automatically runs the `grunt test` command.
+  This task compiles all the coffee, stylus, and compass files from app and places then in a folder called ".tmp" along with vendor scripts, vendor styles, and any files you've written in JavaScript inside "app/".
+This task also automatically runs the `grunt test` command.

 ### grunt dev:server
   This task compiles the app and launches a server to view the project on.
-The task also automatically runs the `grunt test` command.
+This task also automatically runs the `grunt test` command.

 ### grunt test
   This task compiles the app and runs the jasmine test specs written in "test/spec/" via a headless server, phantom.